Amad Al-Hosni

-Imad Ali Suleiman Al-Hosni (عماد علي سليمان الحوسني; born 18 July 1984), commonly known as Imad Al-Hosni or Al-Amda, is an Omani footballer who last played for Fanja SC in the Oman Professional League.
+Imad Ali Suleiman Al-Hosni (عماد علي سليمان الحوسني; born 18 July 1984), commonly known as Imad Al-Hosni or Al-Amda, is an Omani former professional footballer who played as a striker.
+He played for the Oman national team.

 Club career

 Al-Khaburah

-He started his professional football career in 2003 and joined the Omani sports club Al-Khaburah SC.
+Al-Hosni started his professional football career in 2003 and joined the Omani sports club Al-Khaburah SC.
 In the 2003–04 Omani League, he made 20 appearances and scored 11 goals.

 Al-Riyadh

-Amad then moved to Saudi Arabian football club Al-Riyadh based in Riyadh.
+Al-Hosni then moved to Saudi Arabian football club Al-Riyadh based in Riyadh.
 In the 2004–05 Saudi Premier League, he made 23 appearances and scored 10 goals.

 Qatar SC

-Amad moved to Qatar SC in 2005, a Qatari football club based in Doha.
+In 2005, Al-Hosni moved to Qatar SC, a Qatari football club based in Doha.
 In the 2005–06 Qatar Stars League, he made 25 appearances and scored 14 goals helping the club to be the runners-up.
 Also in the 2006 Qatar Crown Prince Cup, he made 3 appearances and scored 1 goal helping the club win the runners-up place.
 In the 2006–07 Qatar Stars League, he made 24 appearances and scored 11 goals.
 And in the 2007–08 Qatar Stars League, he made 27 appearances and scored 12 goals.